Shimane Prefecture: Rail

 JR West and Ichibata Electric Railway serves the prefecture in terms of rail transportation.
-The Sanin Main Line goes through the prefecture on the Sea of Japan side going into major cities such as Matsue and Izumo.
+The Sanin Main Line goes through the prefecture on the Sea of Japan side into major cities such as Matsue and Izumo.
 Izumoshi and Matsue stations are the major stops in the prefecture.
 The Kisuki line, which forks from Shinji Station on the Sanin Line, connects with the Geibi Line in Hiroshima Prefecture, cutting into the Chūgoku Mountains.
 Ichibata Electric Railway serve the Shimane peninsula from Dentetsu-Izumoshi Station and Izumo Taisha-mae Station to Matsue Shinjiko-Onsen Station.

 JR West has three Limited Express trains to Shimane, which are Super Matsukaze, Super Oki, and Yakumo.
 Additionally, the overnight limited express Sunrise Izumo operates daily between Tokyo and Izumoshi.